Migrating to the Cloud with Azure: Your Complete Checklist

 Back Up and Validate Data

 Data security is essential.
-To provide yourself with a fallback in case something goes wrong during the migration, you must make a backup copy of your data beforehand.
+You must create a backup copy of your data in advance to give yourself a fallback in case something goes wrong during the migration.

 How to Proceed: